Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-Would *you* write better code by typing it out normally or as a properly escaped
+Would *you* write better code by typing it out normally or typing it as a properly escaped
 JSON string?